The Sun Never Sets on the British Empire

 Hemp was vital to the maintenance of the Navy, and as a consequence, the economic stability of the British Empire.
 This threat of a foreign dependence on hemp was deliberated over in Parliament as a concern of national security but the debate was not to last long.
 Technological progress soon intervened by way of the steam engine, and Brittan’s demand for hemp was eventually replaced by a demand for other materials to accommodate the strides in emerging technology.

-710 Pipes carries a variety of products, including hemp wearables of your choosing, including JUULs and an extensive selection of vaporizers and vape supplies.
+710 Pipes carries a variety of products, including hemp apparel of your choosing.
 We also carry hundreds of gorgeous glass pipes, water pipes, and accessories for every budget!
-Stop by our Northglenn head shop between 8AM-10PM, seven days a week.
-We have two Denver pipe shops open daily from 12-8PM (11AM-9PM Thursdays through Saturdays) – on Colfax and on Evans near DU.
-Denver University students get 10% off with a valid student ID!
+Stop by our Northglenn or Denver head shop seven days a week to browse our selection.

 There’s no need to delay your next smoke shop visit – come to 710 Pipes today.
 We’ll see you soon!